Why Adopting a Shelter Pet Is Good for Your Wallet and Your Soul

 The history of pet ownership dates back to prehistoric times when man first discovered that it was possible to train wolves, the common ancestor of all modern-day dogs.
-Today, 65 percent of U.S. households own at least one pet, according to the 2015-2016 American Pet Products Association National Pet Owners Survey.
+Today, 44% of all households in the United States have a dog and 35% have a cat.

 Shelter Pets Costs Less

 Adoption makes good fiscal sense because it costs far less to rescue a pet from a shelter than it does to buy one from a breeder or pet store.

 Costs can vary depending on where you live and whether you’re interested in adopting a cat or a dog.
 Costs can range from as low as $20 for a cat or dog in Minnesota to $325 for a young puppy in western Pennsylvania, but the average national runs around $100 for dogs and $50 for cats.

 Now compare that to what it would cost you to purchase a pet from a breeder or a pet store.
 In all likelihood, you’ll pay more than $1,000.